Queensland Health: Jayant Patel scandal

 The following year, a retrial was held for one of the manslaughter charges, and Patel was acquitted by the jury.
 The remaining manslaughter and grievous bodily harm charges were later dropped in exchange for Patel pleading guilty to two counts related to him dishonestly gaining registration and two counts related to dishonestly gaining employment in Queensland.
 Patel was sentenced to a two-year suspended sentence for those fraud charges.
+On 15 May 2015, the Queensland Civil and Administrative Tribunal ordered that Patel's registration with the Medical Board of Australia be revoked, preventing him from ever practising medicine in Australia again.